mitoed/Startup/README.md

 ### JavaScript To-Dos

+- [ ] For create/join session page to tell voting page which database to pull from, learn to pass variables through URLs (when populating the next html page) -- something about APIs
 - [ ] Alter css property to inherently hide recommendation popup.
 Only display if:

 - Finalize button is clicked(?)